kumpeapps/KKid/README.md

 -   Clicking the ledger icon (open book) in the upper right will launch the Ledger screen which will show all of the allowance transactions for this user
 -   Clicking the + icon in the upper right will launch the [Add Transaction](https://github.com/justinkumpe/KKid#add-transaction-screen) Screen

 ###### NOTE: The Allowance Module is for parents/kids to keep up with how much allowance they have so parents can give them a virtual allowance account instead of the kid keeping up with cash.
 The parent is the "Bank".
 No money is exchanged directly thru this app.
-It is only to keep track of how much allowance the parent "owes" the kid.
+It is only to keep track of how much allowance the parent "owes" the kid

 ##### Add Transaction Screen
 -   On this screen you can add transactions (add/subtract) for the selected user's allowance.
 Just fill out the form and click submit